-1 An Overview of the EU Regulatory Framework - Dr. Christoph Enaux & Blanca Escribano, Olswang LLP 1 2 Mobile Broadband v.
-Broadcasting - Resolving the "Spectrum Crunch" in Furone and the US - Ann I aFrance & Asnasia Paroutsas, Squire Sanders 0
+- 1 An Overview of the EU Regulatory Framework Dr. Christoph Enaux & Blanca Escribano, Olswang LLP - To Share or Not to Share?
+Differences in Regulatory Approaches and Industry Attitudes Towards Mobile Network Sharing in the United States and Europe - Robert E. Stup, Jr. & Cathal Flynn, Squire Sanders